-On June 25, iconic American motorcycle manufacturer Harley-Davidson announced it would start producing some of its products overseas, due to the tariffs imposed by the EU in retaliation to President Donald Trump’s trade policy.
+In June 2018, iconic American motorcycle manufacturer Harley-Davidson announced it would start producing some of its products overseas due to the tariffs imposed by the EU in retaliation to President Donald Trump’s trade policy.
+This June, Harley-Davidson launched a new partnership with a manufacturer in China to expand its overseas production.

 If you’re interested in buying L.L.Bean items that are “Made in the USA,” the signature L.L.Bean Boots and canvas Boat and Tote bags are manufactured in Maine, according to the company website.
 The brand is highly trusted, though it discontinued its stellar lifetime warranties in February 2018.